advancia-platform/modular-saas-platform/.github/GITHUB_SECRETS_SETUP.md

 This guide shows you how to configure GitHub Secrets for automated CI/CD deployment to Render.

-## 📋 Prerequisites
+## Overview

+This guide helps you set up GitHub Secrets for the Advancia Pay Ledger project.

+**Prerequisites:**

-- GitHub repository: `pdtribe181-prog/-modular-saas-platform`
+- GitHub repository: `muchaeljohn739337-cloud/-modular-saas-platform`
 - Render account with frontend and backend services deployed
 - Admin access to your GitHub repository